 My thoughts on copyright:

 Copyright law has become stricter, and artists’ representatives are more litigious than ever about pursuing people who “violate” their copyright.
-The problem is that a lot of the time, these proceeds go not to the living artist who created the work but to their designated representative or person who purchased the copyrights from the artist.
-A lot of these organizations – no names mentioned because I have received emails from some of them – see only profit and do not much care for educational and non-profit uses of their artists’ works.
+It used to be that proceeds from copyright would benefit the creator for the duration of their life, but changes to the law have extended the copyright date for seventy years beyond the creator’s life.
+Profits no longer go to the living artist who created the work, but instead wealth goes to whoever inherited or purchased the rights.
+A lot of these people and organizations – no names mentioned because I have received emails from some of them – see only profit and do not much care for educational and non-profit uses of their artists’ works.

 The world’s largest collection of art in one place is not at a national gallery or public museum.
 Instead, a windowless and armored bunker-like space in Switzerland called the Geneva Freeport contains millions of priceless artworks and hundreds of Picasso paintings that are held here in storage.
 Indefinitely.
 This art is gathering dust and financial value in bank vaults owned by the global elite.
-What the owner gains in profit through closing their work off to the world, they lose in having reduced reach and audience for the work.
+Art and culture have become financial instruments for wealth accumulation, to be bought at auction, locked in towers, and sold later for profit.

 I will not pursue anyone for copyright infringement.
 The larger question is: Even if the law allows you to monetize ideas, should you?
 I am relying on the integrity of people who view my art to provide credit where credit is due.
 If you are a non-profit and person of limited financial means, go ahead.
 If you are a large and wealthy institution, consider paying me to reuse my work, not because you have to but because it is the right thing to do.
 I hope that, when I reuse others’ works, they will extend the same courtesy to me that I do to them.

 “Do to others as you would have them do to you.” – Luke 6:31, the New Testament